 The Pembroke Center's Faculty Research Fellowships support the participation of Brown faculty members in the Pembroke Seminar, an interdisciplinary research seminar that meets weekly throughout the academic year.
 Participants include Pembroke Center Postdoctoral Fellows, Brown faculty, visiting faculty, faculty affiliates, and graduate and undergraduate fellows.
 In 2018-2019, the seminar focuses on "What Are Human Rights?
 Imperial Origins, Curatorial Practices and Non-Imperial Ground".
 Ariella Azoulay, Senior Faculty Research Fellow, leads the seminar.
 It meets on Wednesdays from 10:00 a.m. to 12:30 pm.

 Proposals for Faculty Fellowships in the Upcoming Seminar

-All Brown campus-based full-time faculty members are encouraged to apply.
+Brown campus-based full-time regular tenure and tenure line faculty members are encouraged to apply.
 An application package should include a current curriculum vitae and a project proposal (1,000 words) that describes the applicant's research.
 Faculty participants should have an active interest in the seminar's topic, but the research project may be in any related field and need not directly address the topic.

 Materials should be submitted to: